cartoon-raccoon/cogsy/README.md

 `yay -S cogsy` _(or use your preferred AUR helper)_

+This app has been tested on Windows 10, Arch Linux and Fedora.
+Testing for MacOS is underway.

 ## Setup
 The app requires some setup: To access the Discogs API, it requires a user token.
 To obtain this token, go to your Discogs account settings > Developers > Generate new token.
 Copy the generated string to your clipboard.